laravel-enso/enso/README.md

 - User, application-wide preferences - every user has the ability to choose his theme (from 10 variants), set the menu style, app language and more
 - Queueable jobs
 - Push notifications - working out of the box (requires [Pusher](https://pusher.com))
+- Beautiful email notifications, that can published and customized to your heart's desire
 - Automatic breadcrumbs generation
 - Application-wide timestamp formatting customization through the configuration file
 - many more helpers and hidden gems